 For more information: http://www.dhs.state.mn.us/psychconsult

-The Children’s Mental Health Division and Adult Mental Health Division submitted a joint application for the federal government Community Mental Health Services Federal Block Grant (FBG) for 2012-2013.
-The 2012/13 MHBG Behavioral Health Assessment and Plan describes the public mental health system in Minnesota; identifies needs, priorities, goals and indicators; and describes the proposed use of the FBG.
-The current application is for a 21-month period October 1, 2011, to June 30, 2013.
-As part of the application, states must submit an annual “Implementation Report” which reports on the previous year’s utilization of the grant funds, progress toward the goal targets, and data required for the federal Universal Reporting System Basic and Developmental Tables.
-The 2012-2013 application, as well as the 2013 MHBG Behavioral Health Report on implementation and progress, is available online.
+In accordance with grant requirements, states must submit an annual report on the previous year’s utilization of the grant funds, progress toward the goal targets, and data required for the federal Universal Reporting System Basic and Developmental Tables.
+The 2012-2013 application, as well as the 2014 MHBG Behavioral Health Report on implementation and progress, is available online.

 Public input is sought in developing and updating the application on an ongoing basis.
 Please provide input in writing to Ann Boerth at the Children’s Mental Health Division, Minnesota Department of Human Services, P.O.
 Box 64985, St. Paul, Minnesota 55164-0985; or e-mail to Ann.Boerth@state.mn.us.